harryanon/r0ak/README.md

 #### Is this a bug/vulnerability in Windows?

-No, as this tool (and underlying technique) requires a SYSTEM-level privileged token, which can only be obtained by a user running under the Administrator account, no security boundaries are being bypassed in order to achieve the effect.
+No. Since this tool -- and the underlying technique -- require a SYSTEM-level privileged token, which can only be obtained by a user running under the Administrator account, no security boundaries are being bypassed in order to achieve the effect.
 The behavior and utility of the tool is only possible due to the elevated/privileged security context of the Administrator account on Windows, and is understood to be a by-design behavior.

 #### Was Microsoft notified about this behavior?

 Of course!
-It's important to always file security issues with Microsoft even when no violation of privileged boundaries seemed to have occurred -- their teams of researchers and developers might find novel vectors and ways to reach certain code paths which an external researcher may not have thought of.
+It's important to always file security issues with Microsoft even when no violation of privileged boundaries seems to have occurred -- their teams of researchers and developers might find novel vectors and ways to reach certain code paths which an external researcher may not have thought of.

 As such, in November 2014, a security case was filed with the Microsoft Security Research Centre (MSRC) which responded:
 "*[…] doesn't fall into the scope of a security issue we would address via our traditional Security Bulletin vehicle.
 It […] pre-supposes admin privileges -- a place where architecturally, we do not currently define a defensible security boundary.
 As such, we won't be pursuing this to fix.*"

-Furthermore, in April 2015 at the Infiltrate conference, a talk titled [i["Insection:: AWEsomly Exploiting Shared Memory"[/i] was presented detailing this issue, including to Microsoft developers in attendance, which agreed this was currently out of scope of Windows's architectural security boundaries.
+Furthermore, in April 2015 at the Infiltrate conference, a talk titled *Insection : AWEsomely Exploiting Shared Memory Objects* was presented detailing this issue, including to Microsoft developers in attendance, which agreed this was currently out of scope of Windows's architectural security boundaries.
 This is because there are literally dozens -- if not more -- of other ways an Administrator can read/write/execute Ring 0 memory.
-This tool, and technique used, merely allow an easy commodification of one such vector, for purposes of debugging and troubleshooting system issues.
+This tool merely allows an easy commodification of one such vector, for purposes of debugging and troubleshooting system issues.

 #### Can't this be packaged up as part of end-to-end attack/exploit kit?